Founder, Chairman of the Board of Directors

 Gwyneth Kerr Erwin, Ph.D., Psy.D.

 Gwyneth Kerr Erwin, Ph.D., Psy.D., is a Training and Supervising Psychoanalyst in private practice in southern California, working with adults, couples, families, adolescents, and children.
 Her areas of expertise include infant and child development, the repercussions of trauma upon development and its assessment and treatment, unresolved trauma and its assessment and treatment, and the use of creativity in the healing process.

 She is the Past President of the Newport Center for Psychoanalytic Studies and its Training Division, the Newport Psychoanalytic Institute, and its Board of Directors.
 In addition to being a Faculty member at NPI, ICP, and LAISPS, she is an active keynote and contributing presenter at conferences.
 She is a Member of the Newport Center for Psychoanalytic Studies, The Association for Autonomous Psychoanalytic Institutes, the International Forum for Psychoanalytic Education, and the American Counseling Association.
 As a professional writer, book doctor, and editor of twenty-five years, she conducts private professional writing groups and is a dissertation consultant.

 Dr. Hawkins is a Christian Clinical Psychologist who is a speaker for the American Association of Christian Counselors and has been writing an Advice Column for Crosswalk.com and CBN.org for several years and is now writing for Believe.com.
 He is a weekly guest on Moody Radio and Faith Radio and is the author of over thirty books.
+He has authored numerous videos on YouTube highlighting narcissistic abuse and its harmful effects.
 He is happily married to Christie, an Interior Designer, and lives on Bainbridge Island, outside Seattle.